How to Fix M.2 SSD Not Detected in Windows 10 - 11 Ways

 Method 1.
 Update M.2 SSD driver

-Outdated M.2 SSD drivers may cause problems with M.2 SSDs not being detected in Disk Management, so you can try updating the drivers to fix the problem.
+Outdated M.2 SSD drivers Updating the drivers may resolve issues with M.2 SSDs not being detected in Disk Management, potentially fixing the problem.

 Method 2.
 Perform hardware and device troubleshooting

-2. Select the Troubleshoot tab in the left panel, select Hardware and Devices in the right panel, and tap Run the Troubleshooter.
+- To troubleshoot hardware and device issues, select the Troubleshoot tab in the left panel, then choose Hardware and Devices in the right panel, and finally tap Run the Troubleshooter.

 Method 3.
 Assigning drive letter

-4. Select Assign the following drive letter and select a drive number in the list and tap OK to save the changes.
+- Select Assign the following drive letter and a drive number in the list, then tap OK to save the changes.

 Method 4.
 Initialize M.2 SSD

-1. Press Windows + R to open the Run window, type diskmgmt.msc and press Enter.
+- To open the Disk Management window, press Windows + R to open the Run window, type diskmgmt.msc, and press Enter.

-3. In the initialize disk window, select MBR or GPT according to the M.2 SSD capacity size, and tap the OK button.
+- In the initialize disk window, select the appropriate partition style (MBR or GPT) based on the M.2 SSD's capacity size, then tap the OK button.

-2. Set the partition size, drive number and format, and choose the appropriate file system according to the prompts of the New Simple Volume Wizard.
+- The New Simple Volume Wizard prompts to set the partition size, drive number and format, and choose the appropriate file system.

 An easy way to migrate your system to a new hard drive